8 Reasons Why Brands Don’t Invest in CRO

 Here’s the problem: reading these articles can give you a misrepresentation of how conversion rate optimization is actually done.

-These are a few of the common misconceptions that we’ve noticed around what’s involved with CRO:
+These are a few of the common misconceptions that we’ve noticed about what’s involved with CRO:

-- While “best practice” articles can certainly provide you with great ideas for your site, it’s important to remember that because one tactic may have worked for someone else, it’s not guaranteed to work for you.
+While “best practice” articles can undoubtedly provide you with great ideas for your site, it’s important to remember that because one tactic may have worked for someone else, it’s not guaranteed to work for you.
 Your audience is specific to you.

 3. Budget